conductor-sdk/conductor-examples/US_post_office/README.md

-The US POst Office has a number of APIs to simplify shipping.
+The US Post Office has a number of APIs to simplify shipping.

 These workflows further abstract the APIs - taking account of many important features.
 The USPS requests and responses are all XML, and these workflows manage the conversions so that the inputs and outputs are JSON.

 1. **check_address**.
-The USPS can verify 160M addresses.
+The USPS can verify 160M addresses in the USA.
 This workflow wither either respond with the USPS version of the address (often in all CAPS), or with an error that the address was not found.

 Sample input: